Advertiser Disclosure

 Clean Up Your Credit

 Your credit score plays a significant role in the interest rate you receive from the lender.
-The most favorable loan terms are generally reserved for borrowers with higher credit scores, so it’s worthwhile to assess your credit health before you apply for a loan.
+The most favorable loan terms are generally reserved for borrowers with higher credit scores, so assessing your credit health is worthwhile before you apply for a loan.

 Review your credit report and dispute any errors or outdated information to ensure negative entries aren’t dragging your credit score down.

-If you’ve had a series of credit missteps in the past, consider waiting it out until you take the necessary actions to improve your credit health.
+If you’ve had a series of past credit missteps, consider waiting until you take the necessary actions to improve your credit health.
+Paying off debt and making on-time payments moving forward are the two best ways to improve your credit score.
 Otherwise, you could spend several thousand more over the life of the loan.

 Make a Larger Down Payment